-First, some history.
 In the early days, cranks were attached directly to a bicycle's front wheel.
 One revolution of the cranks equalled one revolution of the wheel.
 This is why penny farthings evolved: a bigger wheel enabled riders to travel faster.
 Gear size and wheel diameter were one and the same.
 A 52-inch wheel penny farthing had a 52-inch gear.

 Nowadays most bikes use a chain drive to the rear wheel.
 If you have a 48-tooth chainring driving a 24-tooth sprocket, the rear wheel will turn twice for each crank revolution.
 A 26-inch wheel turning twice is the same as a 52-inch wheel turning once.
 It's the same gear.
-That's what gear inches are: the effective wheel diameter.
+That's what gear inches are - the effective wheel diameter.

 Gear development, on the other hand, tells you how far the bicycle will travel in a given gear for one revolution of the cranks.
 It's the effective wheel circumference.

-To calculate gear inches: divide the number of teeth on the chainring by the number of teeth on the sprocket, then multiply this by the diameter of the wheel in inches.
-(A 700C wheel is approximately 27 inches.)
+To calculate gear inches, divide the number of teeth on the chainring by the number of teeth on the sprocket, then multiply this by the diameter of the wheel in inches (a 700C wheel is approximately 27 inches.)

 Unless you live somewhere flat, like London, or are fit and determined, any commuter bike will benefit from a bottom gear lower than 40 inches.
 This will rule out some road bikes and many bikes with three or fewer gears.

 For sportier commuter bikes and/or sportier riders, a bottom gear of around 30 inches is probably sufficient in hillier areas.
 A road bike with a 34-tooth inner chainring and 30-tooth bottom sprocket will provide this.

-Derailleurs shift best if you ease off the pedalling pressure, something you can only do if you're not already straining on the pedals.
+Derailleurs shift best if you ease off the pedalling pressure; something you can only do if you're not already straining on the pedals.
 Some hub gears require a brief pause in your pedalling to shift.

 Instead of trying to stay in the same gear, try to keep your cadence high and anticipate any gear shifts.
 Keep pedalling smoothly and easily.
-Downshift as soon as your speed starts to dip, which will be almost immediately you start the climb.
+Downshift as soon as your speed starts to dip, which will be almost as soon as you start the climb.

+Consider your cycling uphill technique.
 Sitting is more efficient, but standing on the pedals enables you to turn a higher gear as you can use your bodyweight to press down on each pedal alternately, shifting your weight from one leg to the other.